deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18362/index.md

 > </details>

-> The table shows the most frequent causes of failures in existing web MLLMs, categorized into seven common error types, each with a corresponding number of occurrences.
+> Table 1 shows the most frequent causes of failures in existing web MLLMs, categorizing errors into seven common types and listing their corresponding frequencies.

 {{< table-caption >}}